Astrodevil/Google-Cloud-Facilitator-Program/Build and Secure Networks in Google Cloud Challenge Lab.md

 ### Task 1: Check the firewall rules.
 Remove the overly permissive rules.

 * Go to **VPC network** > **Firewall** > will see **open-access**
-* Use the following command from the cloud console:
+* Run the following command in the cloud shell:

 ```yaml
 gcloud compute firewall-rules delete open-access